cyphar/cyphar.com/doc/published/android-compilation-headaches.md

   build system.
 tags:
   - android
-  - open source
+  - free software
   - rant

-*"Open source projects are only useful if you can build them for yourselves."*
+*"Free software projects are only useful if you can build them for yourselves."*

 I'm sure that most developers would agree with this statement, even if all you want to do is test changes you've written before sending them upstream.
 What good